top of page

 (originally shared as How to Be Less Racist at Witchcamps)

-When people of color (POC) create groups and events that exclude white people, do remember that we need separate spaces in order to feel safe, often because we feel marginalized in majority-white spaces, like this event.
+When Black, Indigenous, and People of Color (BIPOC) create groups or events that exclude white people, do remember that we need separate spaces in order to feel safe, often because we feel marginalized in majority-white spaces.

-If a POC opens up to you about their background, do remember that they are an individual human being, and do not make generalizations or assumptions about them or their identities.
+If a BIPOC opens up to you about their background, do remember that they are an When individual human being, and don’t make generalizations or assumptions about them or their identities.

-Do not sexualize or fetishize POC or their identities.
+Do not sexualize or fetishize BIPOC or their identities (eg. “Asian women are subservient”).

-Do not expect POC to educate you about racism.
-If you have a question about race or racism, do ask a fellow white person who has done work in these areas, do attend an optional offering about anti-racism, and do ask questions of POC who have explicitly offered their knowledge and perspective.
+Do not expect BIPOC to educate you about racism.
+If you have a question about race or racism at camp, do ask a fellow white person who has done work in these areas, attend an optional offering, and ask questions of BIPOC who have explicitly offered their knowledge and perspective.

 Do address racism when you see it.
 If someone does or says something racist, you might pull them aside and have a conversation about it.
 Even if they respond defensively, you have planted a seed of awareness that will hopefully lead to more respectful behavior in the future.

 Do remember that being anti-racist is a life-long process.
 We were all raised in a racist overculture and must overcome deeply ingrained conditioning.
-Do not expect to be perfect, and do remember that the work and learning are never done.
+Do not expect yourself to be perfect, and remember that the work and learning are never done!

 Thanks for listening/ reading!